top of page

 NOCF has been adapting existing models, heavily inspired by NYC and Los Angeles, to create networks that specifically support our New Orleans communities.

 St. Andrew's is working to keep the fridge at 8511 Hickory stocked.
-If you are interested in participating, email Fr Jim.
+If you are interested in participating, email Ben Dubroc.
 For more information about this NOCF, click here.
+We meet at Chalstrom House's kitchen at noon every Monday to prepare meals for delivery to the fridge at 3 PM.

 bottom of page